awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-beanstalk-custom.md

 With these script files and the documentation\.zip file included in your application bundle, the deployment creates the ASP\.NET application and then deploys the documentation site\.

 For this example, we choose a simple example that deploys a simple static website, but with custom application deployment you can deploy any type of application and let Elastic Beanstalk manage the AWS resources for it\.

+## Windows Deployment Manifest Schema

+You can view the schema for the deployment manifest [here](deployment-beanstalk-manifest-schema.md)\.